 Juniata students have exceptional opportunities to learn about rural health care.
 In addition to our Rural Health Care classes and our regularly offered internships at Altoona Health System, Geisinger Health System, and with Dr. Terry Eccles in Stafford Spring, Connecticut, we offer an Early Assurance Program with Temple University School of Medicine in which students attend Temple in Philadelphia for the first two years of their medical training and then complete their clinical rotations at Geisinger in rural Danville, Pennsylvania.

-We also enjoy excellent working relationships with J.C.
-Blair Memorial Hospital in Huntingdon and the Southcentral PA AHEC (Area Health Education Center), for which Dr. Amanda Siglin, the Director of the Health Professions Program at Juniata, serves as a Board member.
+We also enjoy excellent working relationships with Penn Highlands Hospital in Huntingdon and the Southcentral PA AHEC (Area Health Education Center).

 We are committed to supporting each student in their pursuit of a health professions career, both while they are at Juniata and indefinitely beyond graduation.
 Placement statistics are only one measure of success.
 Student readiness for professional school and their ultimate satisfaction with their career choice are even better measures.
 Although these are difficult to quantify, we consistently receive positive feedback from our graduates that further fuels our passion for challenging and nurturing our pre-professional students.